 Kaarina Kaikkonen’s biography

-Born in 1952 in Iisalmi, Finland, Kaarina Kaikkonen studied medical physics briefly at the University of Kuopio before switching to Finnish Academy of Fine Arts (Bildkonstakademin) where she graduated with top honors in 1983.
+Born in 1952 in Iisalmi, Finland, Kaarina Kaikkonen studied medical physics briefly at the University of Kuopio before switching to the Finnish Academy of Fine Arts (Bildkonstakademin), where she graduated with top honors in 1983.

 Inspiration & more

 Kaarina is an artist whose work is primarily in the sculpture niche.
 Her best-known masterpiece is the installation Way comprising 3000 men’s jackets on the steps of Helsinki Cathedral in 2000.
 Kaarina Kaikkonen’s main inspirations are her parents – mom and dad.

 Therefore, the thematic flow of most of her renowned works involves stuff she associates with her parents.
 Having lost her dad to a heart attack, for one, the sculptress believes that using recycled clothing as her medium offers comfort much akin to her father’s old garments.